IPhone 7

 The iPhone 7 and iPhone 7 Plus (Note: Also known as iPhone 7+ for short) are smartphones that were developed and marketed by Apple.
 They are the tenth generation of the iPhone.
 They were announced on September 7, 2016, at the Bill Graham Civic Auditorium in San Francisco by Apple CEO Tim Cook, and were released on September 16, 2016, succeeding the iPhone 6, iPhone 6 Plus, iPhone 6S and iPhone 6S Plus as the flagship devices in the iPhone series.
 Apple also released the iPhone 7 and iPhone 7 Plus in numerous countries worldwide throughout September and October 2016.
 They were succeeded as flagship devices by the iPhone 8 and iPhone 8 Plus on September 12, 2017, and were discontinued with the announcement of the iPhone 11 and iPhone 11 Pro on September 10, 2019.

 The iPhone 7's overall design is similar to the iPhone 6 and iPhone 6S.
-Changes introduced included new color options (Matte Black and Jet Black), water and dust resistance, a new capacitive, static home button, revised antenna bands, and the controversial removal of the 3.5 mm headphone jack.
+Changes introduced included new color options (Matte Black and Jet Black), water and dust resistance, a new capacitive, static home button, revised antenna bands, larger back camera, and the controversial removal of the 3.5 mm headphone jack.
 The device's internal hardware received upgrades, including a heterogeneous quad-core system-on-chip with improved system and graphics performance, upgraded 12 megapixel rear-facing cameras with optical image stabilization on all models, and an additional telephoto lens exclusive to the iPhone 7 Plus to provide enhanced (2x) optical zoom capabilities and portrait mode.
 The front camera is the first in the series with 1080p (Full HD) video resolution.
 The iPhone 7 and 7 Plus were supported from iOS 10 to iOS 15, and they are the third to support six versions of iOS before support was terminated, after the iPhone 5s.

 The iPhone 7 and 7 Plus were the last iPhones using a quad-core CPU, as well as an aluminum unibody design without wireless charging and a base model starting at 32 GB of internal storage.

 The iPhone 7 and 7 Plus were the only iPhones to have a jet black color finish.